- Chapter 1. Principles and Purpose

 - Temporary or permanent withholding of the diploma or transcript for any degree, regardless of whether the degree has been awarded; and/or

-- Having sanction(s) imposed as a condition of re-enrollment at the University.
+- Having an outcome(s) imposed as a condition of re-enrollment at the University.

 Chapter 9.
 Appeals